CyberSift/CyberSift_Documentation/Collection Guides/ossec_collection.md

 ## OSSEC, PCI and CyberSift

 OSSEC helps you in complaince efforts such as PCI.
 OSSEC provides a handy **[PCI DSS 3.0 Guide](https://goo.gl/KHsZ5S)** that illustrates which OSSEC components help to adhere to individual PCI controls.
-OSSEC is an extremely powerful tool worthy of it's own book... but on it's own it doesnt provide full PCI compliance.
+OSSEC is an extremely powerful tool [worthy of it's own book...](https://www.amazon.com/Instant-Host-based-Intrusion-Detection-System/dp/1782167641/) but on it's own it doesnt provide full PCI compliance.

 CyberSift's ELK-based logging engine helps you adhere to the following additional PCI controls:

 * 10.5 Secure audit trails so they cannot be altered.
 * 10.6.1 Review the following at least daily: All security events, Logs of all critical system components, etc.
 * 10.7 Retain audit trail history for at least one year, with a minimum of three months immediately available for analysis

+Let's have a closer look at PCI control **10.6:**
+* 10.6 Review logs and security events for all system components to identify anomalies or suspicious activity.
+This is quite a broad requirement.
+With OSSEC deployed your security team will start collecting security events, but often times the sheer amount of security events overwhelm the limited resources of security teams to review effectively.
+This is where CyberSift's OSSEC engine comes into play.
+It performs ***hyper-alerting & context-enrichment***, notifying teams of sequences of events which are abnormal, so they can focus their efforts on what really matters.
+CyberSift also leverages OSSEC logs to enrich it's other anomaly engines such as the HTTP anomaly engine (see PCI requirement **6.6**), further reducing false positives and increasing accuracy.

 ## Procedure